neondatabase/website/content/docs/introduction/billing-azure-marketplace.md

 1. From here, you can follow the [Neon Getting Started](/docs/get-started-with-neon/signing-up) to create your first Neon project and familiarize yourself with the Neon platform.

-## Overages
+## Neon pricing plans and overages

-Neon plans include allowances for compute, storage, and projects.
+Neon pricing plans include allowances for compute, storage, and projects.
 For details on each plan's allowances, see [Neon Plans](/docs/introduction/plans).
 If you exceed these allowances on a paid plan, overage charges will apply to your monthly bill.
 You can track your usage on the **Billing** page in the Neon Console.
 For guidance, see [Monitoring Billing](/docs/introduction/monitor-usage).

 ## Changing your pricing plan